Last Updated 22/09/2020.

 So the concept I had in mind when I started this post was uncertainty.
 Our lives are most certainly full of it but modern technology makes fixing that situation in moments entirely possible and that’s part of the way we take uncertainty in our stride.

 If you missed them, here are the useful posts:

 Accommodation recommendations in Bangkok ( work in progress, bookmark it)

 Want to sign up for more help and inspiration?
-Do that here.
-Thank you x
+Find the box in the side bar.

 And Great-Grand-Nanna, thanks for your input.
 You know, the stories are the best bits, the glue that holds families together, the shared laughs and cringes.
 The more stories we can accumulate on this journey the better.
 Like the time we broke down in the middle of a motorway somewhere near Prague and were given an emergency ride in a Czech police car, that one is only days ago, but already we laugh.
 This ride is a fun one and one the kids will remember forever.
 That’s good.